Fox Valley Mall: History

-Original planning was started in 1968 by Urban Investment and Development Company; a prototype called Environ 2000.
-The first plans had 640 acre for development as a planned community to help minimize suburban sprawl.

-When construction was ready to start in June 1973, the planned unit development was 4220 acre of land between Naperville and Aurora.
-Fox Valley Center and Villages developers were Metropolitan Structures, Inc., and Westbrook Venture.
+20th century

+Fox Valley Center was a joint-venture between the Urban Investment and Development Company and the Homart Development Company.

-The Fox Valley Mall is a 1500000 sqft enclosed mall, opened and completed on July 30, 1975.
+Fox Valley Mall is a 1500000 sqft enclosed mall.
+It opened and was completed on July 30, 1975.
 Sears and Marshall Field's were already open before the mall's opening date, and they opened on February 18, 1975.
 Fox Valley Center would open with space for 160 shops and services.

-JCPenney opened on April 6, 1977 with their Orland Square store, and Finally Lord & Taylor would open on August 7, 1977.
-Lord & Taylor closed on February 14, 1996 and was sold to Carson Pirie Scott (later known as Carson's).
-The Carson Pirie Scott opened on November 2, 1996.
-Marshall Field's was renamed Macy's in 2006.
+JCPenney opened on April 6, 1977 with their Orland Square store, and finally Lord & Taylor opened on August 7, 1977.

 This was later followed by marketing for home builders and office development in the area marketed as Fox Valley Villages.

 Sales at the mall were stated at $115 million in 1977.